-After many years of studies I have finally finished my degree in geophysics from the University of Copenhagen.
-It all ended when I handed in my thesis the 15 December and defended it the 5 February.
-The thesis can be downloaded here: thesis.pdf (11 mb)
+After many years of studies, I have finally finished my degree in geophysics from the University of Copenhagen.
+It all ended when I handed in my thesis on the 15th of December and defended it on the 5th of February.
+The thesis can be downloaded here:

 UPDATE 12-march-2012: Due to numerous requests I have talked to Bo Holm Jacobsen and Trine Dahl Jensen and they have agreed to provide the forward model and data on this blog post.